sktime/sktime/CONTRIBUTING.md

     > upstream  https://github.com/alan-turing-institute/sktime.git (push)
     ```

-5. [Sync](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) the `master` branch of your fork with the upstream repository:
+5. [Sync](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) the `main` branch of your fork with the upstream repository:

     ```bash
     git fetch upstream
-    git checkout master --track origin/master
+    git checkout main --track origin/main
-    git merge upstream/master
+    git merge upstream/main
     ```

-6. Create a new `feature` branch from the `master` branch to hold your changes:
+6. Create a new `feature` branch from the `main` branch to hold your changes:

     ```bash
-    git checkout master
+    git checkout main
     git checkout -b <my-feature-branch>
     ```

    Always use a `feature` branch.
-It\'s good practice to never work on the `master` branch!
+It\'s good practice to never work on the `main` branch!
 Name the `feature` branch after your contribution.

 7. Develop your contribution on your feature branch.
 Add changed files using `git add` and then `git commit` files to record your changes in Git: